ideal-fire/libGeneralGood/COMPILE.md

 `make -f makefile_name_here`

 To compile with sound support for 3ds, everything must be compiled with -mfloat-abi=softfp.
 If not, libogg breaks.
 Find compiled 3ds library in 3dsBuild folder.
+If you're building with sound support on the 3ds, you need dr_wav.h in the src folder.
+Find a copy [here](https://raw.githubusercontent.com/mackron/dr_libs/master/dr_wav.h).

 Sometimes I break support for some platforms and just forget because I don't use them.
 Sorry.